alanjones2/pyscriptuilib/README.md

 ## Contributing

+This is a work in progress.
 I am not seeking contributions at this stage but comments are always welcome.